 When I went gluten-free just over a year ago it was quite daunting and I was desperate for someone to show me the way.
-After a lot of Internet searching, I found the answers to all of my questions but I wish they had all been in one place.
-This is why I’ve decided to type this post to help anyone who is new to following a gluten-free lifestyle.
+After a lot of Internet searching, I found the answers to all of my questions, but I wish they had all been in one place.
+This is why I’ve decided to type this post to help anyone who is new to the gluten-free lifestyle.

 It might seem scary right now but just follow these simple steps and you’ll stop freaking out in no time at all:

 1. Don’t panic

 I had been experiencing digestion issues for years before I was diagnosed as gluten intolerant and when my doctor finally said I had to cut gluten out of my diet I was initially relieved, but that relief soon turned to panic when I realised that gluten seemed to be in EVERYTHING!

 Don’t worry though – pretty much every supermarket has a gluten-free section now, and most food companies highlight gluten in the ingredients so it’s actually quite easy to spot.
 There are plenty of naturally gluten-free foods too!
 Yes, your weekly shopping will take longer than before because you’ll be checking every food label, but isn’t it worth it to get rid of the awful stomach cramps/bloating, etc!?